 Prepare your child for earlier bedtimes a week or two before the start of the new school year.
 Establish a consistent bedtime for your child and adhere to it each night.
 Getting enough sleep is crucial for children to maintain good health and achieve success in school.
 Insufficient sleep is associated with increased rates of absenteeism, decreased academic performance, and tardiness.

-Develop a bedtime routine that remains consistent to help your child relax and fall asleep easily.
-For example, a soothing pre-bedtime routine may include giving them a bath or shower, reading to them, tucking them in, and bidding them goodnight.
+Develop a consistent bedtime routine to help your child relax and fall asleep easily.
+For example, a soothing pre-bedtime routine may include giving your child a bath or shower, reading to them, tucking them in, and bidding them goodnight.
 Also, encourage your child to deactivate electronic devices right before bedtime and aim to create a quiet and calm environment when they are trying to fall asleep.

 6. Build Good Study and Homework Habits

 Some kids may need some assistance in organizing their homework tasks.
-The use of timers, checklists, and parental oversight can be beneficial in addressing homework-related challenges.
+Timers, checklists, and parental oversight can be beneficial in addressing homework-related challenges.
 It’s important to provide children with a consistent and distraction-free workspace in their bedroom or another designated area of the home that is perfect for studying and doing homework.

 Read more: Things To Do When Your Children Have Lots of Homework To Do